 Europe and China will be the biggest markets for Electric Vehicles, as changing trends and existing policies predict.
 Changing subsidies and credits will help Electric Cars account for more than a quarter of the motor market by the next two decades.
 Meanwhile, in Europe, strict emission laws and high fuel taxes will boost the electric vehicle to almost a quarter of the market.

 China, on the other hand, is becoming a mammoth in the electric car industry with a whopping 72% growth in 2017 alone.
-Over a million electric cars are being driven on the roads of China, this is excluding the electric buses and two wheeled vehicles, for which the country holds 99% of the world’s stock.
+Over a million electric cars are being driven on the roads of China, this is excluding the electric buses and two-wheeled vehicles, for which the country holds 99% of the world’s stock.

-This much is clear: the world is adapting to electric vehicles as a way of life and nothing seems to be stopping electric vehicles from taking over the roads.
+The world is adapting to electric vehicles as a way of life and nothing seems to be stopping electric vehicles from taking over the roads.
 Vehicles powered by gasoline don’t have much time or resources left in fact, as global reserves are depleting at a faster rate.
 The growth of electric cars are no longer a ‘want’, they’re a necessity if we’re to progress further.
 Depleting resources and polluting the environment is not a sustainable way of living anymore and the world is quickly looking to save what we have.

 Thank you for taking some time to read this article.
 Feel free to leave your thoughts and comments in the section below.